Bulat-Ziganshin/FARSH/README.md

 from the sequence of numbers each carrying 32 bits of entropy.

-The power of the FARSH algorithm comes from its inner cycle, that is very short (read: fast) and allows highly-parallel implementations, so it can fully exploit power of multi-core, SIMD, VLIW and SIMT (GPGPU) architectures.
+The power of the FARSH algorithm comes from its inner cycle, that is very short (read: fast) and allows highly-parallel implementations, so it can fully exploit power of multi-core, SIMD, VLIW and SIMT (GPU) architectures.
 At the same time, there is math proof that it can deliver 32 bits of entropy so we can use it without any doubts.